stereobooster/stereobooster.com/content/posts/code-navigation/index.md

 May fail (fallback to ctags-like approach) for programming languages without explicit imports, for example, Rails project.

-May fail for (fallback to ctags-like approach) for programming languages with redeclarations, for example, classes in CSS or interfaces in TypeScript.
+May fail (fallback to ctags-like approach) for programming languages with redeclarations, for example, classes in CSS or interfaces in TypeScript.

 Callbacks (and any other function arguments) will break the chain.
-After this, you will need to switch to ctags or text search to get places where function used and trace the desired value from there.
+After this, you will need to use **Find all references** (or **ctags** or **text search**) to get places where function used and trace the desired value from there.

-### When fails

-Metaprogramming (see **text search** section).

 ## Go To Implementation

 Using Go To Implementation, you can navigate from a base class or type to its implementations.
 Useful for OOP languages or statically typed languages.
-Most likely will work only for statically typed languages.
+Most likely will work only with **statically typed** languages.

 ## Go To Base

 Using Go To Base, you can navigate up the inheritance chain of the selected element.
-Useful for OOP languages or statically typed languages.
-Most likely will work only for statically typed languages.
+Useful only for OOP languages.
+Most likely will work only with **statically typed** languages.

 ## Type search